-You can save some serious money on your energy bills with the Emerson Sensi Touch Smart Thermostat—the brand claims its customers save an average of 23% on HVAC energy usage thanks to the thermostat's smart features.
-The Wi-Fi enabled device can be controlled from your phone using the Sensi app, and it uses flexible scheduling, remote access, and geofencing to create an energy-efficient schedule that suits your daily needs.
+You can save some serious money on your energy bills with the Emerson Sensi Touch Smart Thermostat.
+The brand claims its customers save an average of 23 percent on HVAC energy usage thanks to the thermostat's smart features.
+This Wi-Fi-enabled device can be controlled from your phone using the Sensi app.
+It uses flexible scheduling, remote access, and geofencing to create an energy-efficient schedule that suits your daily needs.

-The Sensi Touch Thermostat is easy to install yourself, and it works with smart assistants like Amazon Alexa, Apple HomeKit, and more.
-It creates daily energy usage reports right in the app, so you can see trends in your heating and cooling, and you can even set temperature limits on it, preventing your family members from trying to sneakily turn it up when you’re not looking.
+The Sensi Touch Thermostat is easy to install yourself, though it can be a tad more burdensome to install with a heat pump, and it works with smart assistants like Amazon Alexa, Apple HomeKit, and more.
+It creates daily energy usage reports in the app for viewing trends in your heating and cooling.
+You can even set temperature limits on it, preventing your family members from trying to sneakily turn it up when you're not looking.